valerio1805/ProgettoProgrammazione2k20/README.md

 | /GetData | POST | The user sees the Tweets that satisfy the filter added by the user | A correct filter |
 | /GetFieldStats | GET | The user sees the stats of a particular field calculated using the all databse | |
 | /GetFieldStats | POST | The user sees the stats of a particular field calcutaed using the records that satisfy the filter | A correct filter |

+A very important part is to analize the filter that the user adds.
+The operation is automatically done by the application analizing each carachter that is been insered

 ## Launch
 ![tekst alternatywny](immagine)